lmondada/dphil-thesis/content/03_compiler/03_graph_defs.md

 %}}
 <!-- prettier-ignore-end -->

-The `if` and `else` blocks must expect the same input and output values!
+The `if` and `else` blocks must expect the same input and output values.
 This is key to respecting any linearity constraints that values passed to `ifelse` might be subject to.
+By definition, all operations that use or define a value $v$ will be in the same region---in other words, values are only available within their defining region.
+This in effect implements "variable scoping", though note that in the `ifelse` example above, by introducing multiple code blocks within the child region of `ifelse`, we have created the possibility of invalid
-Note as an aside that by introducing multiple code blocks within a single region, we created the possibility for invalid graphs that might use values of the `if` block in the `else` block.
-We present a better approach that forbids this in the expanded example below.
+computations: a graph that uses the values of the `if` block in the `else` block would be a valid minIR graph.
+A better approach that scopes different code blocks and forbids this is proposed in the expanded example below.

-With some imagination, one can also model arbitrary loops!
-Consider, for instance, the following `dowhile` construction. tbd
+With some imagination, this construction can easily be adapted to model loops, complex control flow graphs, or any other control flow structures.

 #### Why not plain branch statements?

-There is a simpler---and at least as popular---way of expressing control flow in IRs _without_ regions, using branch statements[^goto].
+There is a simpler---and at least as popular---way of expressing control flow in IRs without necessiting regions and operation hierarchies, using _branch_ statements[^goto].
 For instance, LLVM IR provides a conditional branch statement

 ```llvm
 br i1 %cond, label %iftrue, label %iffalse